sigstore/cosign/doc/cosign_pkcs11-tool_list-keys-uris.md

   -h, --help                    help for list-keys-uris
-      --module-path string      absolute path to the PKCS11 module --pin string              pin of the PKCS11 slot, uses environment variable COSIGN_PKCS11_PIN if empty --slot-id uint            id of the PKCS11 slot, uses 0 if empty
+      --module-path string      absolute path to the PKCS11 module --pin string              pin of the PKCS11 slot, uses environment variable COSIGN_PKCS11_PIN if empty --slot-id int             id of the PKCS11 slot, uses 0 if empty

 ```